Combinatorial game theory

 Combinatorial game theory is a branch of mathematics and theoretical computer science that typically studies sequential games with perfect information.
-Study has been largely confined to two-player games that have a position that the players take turns changing in defined ways or moves to achieve a defined winning condition.
-Combinatorial game theory has not traditionally studied games of chance or those that use imperfect or incomplete information, favoring games that offer perfect information in which the state of the game and the set of available moves is always known by both players.
-However, as mathematical techniques advance, the types of game that can be mathematically analyzed expands, thus the boundaries of the field are ever changing.
-Scholars will generally define what they mean by a "game" at the beginning of a paper, and these definitions often vary as they are specific to the game being analyzed and are not meant to represent the entire scope of the field.
+Research in this field has primarily focused on two-player games in which a position evolves through alternating moves, each governed by well-defined rules, with the aim of achieving a specific winning condition.
+Unlike economic game theory, combinatorial game theory generally avoids the study of games of chance or games involving imperfect information, preferring instead games in which the current state and the full set of available moves are always known to both players.
+However, as mathematical techniques develop, the scope of analyzable games expands, and the boundaries of the field continue to evolve.
+Authors typically define the term "game" at the outset of academic papers, with definitions tailored to the specific game under analysis rather than reflecting the field’s full scope.